Callow Hill, Worcestershire: The Callow Hill Windmill

 The semicircle of trees is still in place, but the approaching short 'lane' has changed at least one of its hedgerows (from Google maps).
 The position of the windmill is visible on old (1884–1891) O.S. maps.
 The correct grid reference is SP028648.

 The Gazebo and village

 The Gazebo, on Foxholes Lane, is Callow Hill's village hall.
 It is also used as a polling station.
 Very occasionally village meetings are held but only a maximum of twenty-thirty people can attend because the Gazebo is so small.
 Situated near the Gazebo is the Callow Hill village pond, which is surrounded by trees and greenery.
 There are two major roads travelling through Callow Hill, Foxholes Lane and Callow Hill Lane, which is the major linking Redditch to Hanbury, Droitwich Spa, Pershore, Worcester and, the M5.

-Bus services

-Every Monday, Wednesday and Friday there is a bus service from Pershore travelling to Sainsbury's in Redditch and stopping via the Gazebo in Callow Hill.
-The route is operated by the local bus operators, N.N Creswall of Evesham.
-There is also another bus route operated by the Woosh bus company based in Droitwich Spa.
-It is operated by Worcestershire County Council.